OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

 ---
-title: Deprecating Azure VM Extension for Tentacle
+title: Removing the Azure VM extension for Tentacle
-description: Find out why the Azure VM Extension is deprecated and the recommended way to deploy Tentacle Windows VMs in the future.
+description: Find out why the Azure VM Extension was deprecated and the recommended way to deploy Tentacle Windows VMs in the future.
 author: veo.chen@octopus.com
 visibility: private
 published: 2023-03-01-1400